 Steve Lustig

 Lustig Issued Seven Patents for New Kevlar® EXO™ Product by DuPont

-Steve Lustig, associate professor of chemical engineering, was a major contributor to a new product by DuPont called Kevlar® EXO™, a novel, ultra-high-performance copolymer that offers added strength and resilience.
+Steve Lustig, ChE associate professor, was a major contributor to a new product by DuPont called Kevlar® EXO™, a novel, ultra-high-performance copolymer that offers added strength and resilience.
 Through this collaborative research, Lustig has been issued seven patents for his technology.

+Steve Lustig